LEADING OFF: 3 playoff spots open, 1 day left on schedule

 COULD BE CHAOS

-Baltimore, Toronto and Detroit all had a chance to win an AL wild-card berth on the last day.
-Seattle also was a possibility, depending on what happened Saturday night.
+Baltimore, Toronto and Detroit all have a chance to win an AL wild-card berth going into the last day.

 Adding to the final-day drama: Every game in the majors is scheduled to start within 10 minutes of each other.